sugarcoat/sugarcoat/README.md

   - `color` Renders when `template: 'color'` is provided - A list of color swatches with the associated variable name and color.

-  - `typography` Renders when `template: `typography` is provided - Fonts and variable names with their examples.
+  - `typography` Renders when `template: 'typography'` is provided - Fonts and variable names with their examples.

 Miscellaneous partials: